-The Midwest Jesuits, representing the combining of the Chicago-Detroit and Wisconsin Provinces of the Society of Jesus, encompasses an area comprised of the states of Wyoming, North Dakota, South Dakota, Nebraska, Iowa, Minnesota, Wisconsin, Michigan, Indiana, Kentucky, Ohio, and most of northern and eastern Illinois.
+The Midwest Jesuits, representing the combining of the Chicago-Detroit and Wisconsin Provinces of the Society of Jesus, encompass an area comprised of Wyoming, North Dakota, South Dakota, Nebraska, Iowa, Minnesota, Wisconsin, Michigan, Indiana, Kentucky, Ohio, and most of northern and eastern Illinois.

 About the Jesuits

-We are the Society of Jesus, a Roman Catholic order of priests and brothers founded half a millennium ago by the soldier-turned-mystic Ignatius Loyola.
-But you could call us "the Jesuits" as we have been called since early in our history.
+We are the Society of Jesus, a Roman Catholic order of priests and brothers founded half a millennium ago by a soldier-turned-mystic, Saint Ignatius of Loyola.
+We are more commonly known as "the Jesuits."

-In the vision of our founder, we seek to "find God in all things."
-We dedicate ourselves to the “greater glory of God" (Latin: Ad Majorem Dei Gloriam) and the good of all humanity.
-And we do so gratefully in collaboration with others who share our values, including laypersons.
-They have become part of the “we,” the extended Jesuit family.
+In the vision of our founder, we seek to "find God in all things" and dedicate ourselves to Ad Maiorem Dei Gloriam, or the “greater glory of God" and the good of all humanity.
+We do all of this in grateful collaboration with others who share our values, including laypeople who are part of the extended Jesuit family.

-With close to 17,000-plus priests and brothers worldwide, we are the largest male religious order in the Catholic Church.
-We are pastors, teachers, and chaplains.
-We are also doctors, lawyers, and astronomers, among many other roles in Church and society.
+With roughly 18,000 priests and brothers worldwide, we are the largest male religious order in the Catholic Church.
+We are pastors, teachers, chaplains, doctors, lawyers, and astronomers, among many other roles in the Church and society.
 In our varied ministries, we care for the whole person: body, mind, and soul.
-And especially in our education ministries, we seek to nurture "men and women for others."
+In all our activites, especially our educational ministries, we seek to nurture "men and women for others."

 Our collaboration with the laity flows from our personal relationships with Christ.
-We see ourselves as companions of Jesus, and we invite others to join with us, as friends in the Lord.
-Together we build up the body of Christ.
+We see ourselves as companions of Jesus, and we invite others to join us as friends in the Lord.
+Together, we build up the body of Christ.

-With our friends and partners, we also reach out to a broadly diverse world because that’s where God is.
+With our friends and partners, we also reach out to a broadly diverse world because that is where God is.
 From experience and reflection, we know that meaning, value, and divine purpose can be discovered "in all things."